Miracles. Do you believe they happen?

 I prayed this verse, walked to exhaustion, then located the tiny chapel to pray inside.

 Little did I know at the time, but Ron was hovering between life and death.
-He’d already had a near-death experience (NDE), which I’ll share in a book entitled, “Kicked out of Heaven.”
+He’d already had a near-death experience (NDE), which I’ll share in an upcoming book.

 Consequently, he survived a massive stroke on the right side of his brain, and two smaller ones on the left, but he can walk, talk, and drive.
 Due to the blood clot on the left side his brain, he was left with aphasia, which causes communication problems.
 But he is alive.